eduvpn/documentation/API.md

 Here there is one central OAuth server that MUST be used.
 The OAuth server is specified in the discovery file in the `authorization_endpoint` and `token_endpoint` keys.
-When API discovery is performed, the keys for `authorization_endpoint` and `token_endpoint` for the specific instance MUST be ignored.
+When API discovery is performed, the keys for `authorization_endpoint` and `token_endpoint` for the specific instance from `info.json` MUST be ignored.
 Refreshing access tokens MUST also be done at the central server.

 ## Distributed